Comparing Latham Group (SWIM) and Its Rivals

-Latham Group (NASDAQ:SWIM – Get Rating) is one of 20 public companies in the “Plastics products, not elsewhere classified” industry, but how does it compare to its peers?
-We will compare Latham Group to similar businesses based on the strength of its dividends, profitability, risk, earnings, analyst recommendations, institutional ownership and valuation.
+Latham Group (NASDAQ:SWIM – Get Rating) is one of 20 publicly-traded companies in the “Plastics products, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare Latham Group to similar businesses based on the strength of its institutional ownership, analyst recommendations, dividends, earnings, valuation, risk and profitability.

+22.0% of Latham Group shares are held by institutional investors.
+Comparatively, 76.3% of shares of all “Plastics products, not elsewhere classified” companies are held by institutional investors.
+8.1% of shares of all “Plastics products, not elsewhere classified” companies are held by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a stock will outperform the market over the long term.

-This table compares Latham Group and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares Latham Group and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue